elastic/rally-tracks/search/mteb/dbpedia_ranking/README.md

 ### Example Query

-Queries are structured within a JSON array, where each individual object signifies a unique 'query' and its corresponding expansion achieved through ELSER v2, which is stored pre-computed in the 'text_expansion_elser' field.:
+Queries are structured within a JSON array, where each individual object signifies a unique 'query'.

 <details>
   <summary><i>Example query object</i></summary>